-Or you can use an incognito browser like the Kingpin browser that always works in private mode and has adblocker permanently turned on.
-Basically, it’s a secure browser that doesn’t record your history, store cookies, or see passwords.
+Or you can use an incognito browser like the Kingpin browser that always works in private mode and has an adblocker permanently turned on.
+Basically, it’s a secure browser that doesn’t record your history, store cookies or see passwords.

 How secure is private browsing?

 Sure, private browsing can protect you from prying eyes of someone who’s got physical access to your device.
 But does it protect you from other eyes as well?

 As you might know, your internet service provider can see whatever you do online.
 Even if you’re on a non-shared device, they can still see whatever you’re doing online.